Ouranosinc/xscen/CONTRIBUTING.rst

 If your additions to xscen play with plain text attributes like "long_name" or "description", you should also provide French translations for those fields.
 To manage translations, xscen uses python's `gettext` with the help of `babel`.

-To update an attribute while enabling translation, use py:func:`utils.add_attr` instead of a normal set-item.
+To update an attribute while enabling translation, use :py:func:`utils.add_attr` instead of a normal set-item.
 For example:

 .. code python
     ds.attrs['description'] = "The English description"